-Single number bets in roulette pay out 35/1.
+When playing roulette online, single number bets pay out 35/1.
 The Columns pay 2/1, while outside bets like Odd/Even or Red/Black pay out 1/1 (even money).
 Note that if you place an outside bet and the zero (or double-zero) comes up, you will lose your money.
 There is no 'refund'.

-Once you place a bet on a casino online roulette game, you hit the 'Spin' button and watch as the Flash wheel spins.
+Once you place a bet on an online roulette game, you hit the 'Spin' button and watch as the flash wheel spins.
 Once the ball comes to a stop, winning bets are paid out automatically.
 Players have the choice to leave their cash on the table and spin again, or collect their winnings and start again.
 You can also hit the 'Re-bet' button and repeat the same wagers for the next spin.

 You'll notice the payout on a single number is 35/1.
 However, there are 37 numbers you can hit on the wheel.
 The difference is the casino's advantage, or "house edge".
 For example, in a game of European Roulette, the house edge is 2.7 percent.
 That means for every £100 bet, around £97.30 is paid back to players on average over the long-term.

 There are several variations of online roulette for you to try your luck with.
 Here we outline some of the popular roulette games available in the United Kingdom in 2017.